pranshuprakashpandey/pranshuprakashpandey/README.md

 - :bowtie: I work in Cyber Security
 - :octocat: Developer for fun
 - :cyclone: Writer for the mythical adventures
-- :tv: Bing-watching and DIY videos all day long
+- :tv: Binge-watching and DIY videos all day long

-## I am decentralized on:
+### I am decentralized on:

 <p align="center">